Can't make it into a showroom? Request a virtual showroom tour now. Details »

 Does an inflatable spa need building consent?

-What are your responsibilities as the owner of an inflatable spa pool in Australia?
+What are your responsibilities as the owner of an inflatable hot tub in Australia?
 There are no universal rules that cover the whole country.
 Building consent rules are determined by local councils, as are fence requirements, although many councils subscribe to the following regulation for the latter:

 "If a spa can hold 300mm of water or more, it must be surrounded by an approved barrier."